• Skip to main content

 How To Make Homemade Pepper Jelly

 In a large saucepan or Dutch oven, combine the following ingredients.
 Place peppers in the bowl of a food processor first to easily dice before cooking, if desired.
-The food processor is not necessary and you may opt to chop peppers instead.
+The food processor is not necessary and you may find chopped peppers easier.

 Bring to a simmer and cook for 10 minutes, stirring occasionally.